 Another important category is contact tracing.
 Trump’s current actions have been to deter any additional funding for contact tracing, whereas Biden’s plan is to enlist at least 100,000 contact tracers to help with the spotting of new cases throughout the country.

-In terms of alleviating the financial burdens that COVID has cast upon various facets of the nation, Trump has put the CARES Act into motion, which provided payments to individuals who earn up to a certain amount of revenue.
-Biden has proposed a plan of an emergency fund that would offer tax refunds and cash payments to vulnerable Americans due to the virus.
+In terms of alleviating the financial burdens, Trump has put the CARES Act into motion.
+This provides payments to individuals who earn up to a certain amount of revenue.
+Biden has proposed an emergency fund that would offer tax refunds and cash payments to vulnerable Americans.

 COVID Vaccine Will Be Free

 Despite their political spectrums and differing opinions on this particular issue, Trump and Biden also have their points of agreement.
 They both believe that a vaccine should be free for all Americans.
-Biden has pushed an incentive for emergency funding for loans for small businesses and grade school education during the pandemic– which are actions that Trump has already undertaken.
+Biden has pushed an incentive for emergency funding for loans for small businesses and grade school education during the pandemic.

-It is crucial, now more than ever, to consider both candidates in the most holistic way in order to make a difference in regards to COVID-19.
-The world has been put on pause for months, and cases have begun to rise yet again.
-The 100,000 per day ceiling of new COVID cases was shattered this week.
+It is crucial, now more than ever, to consider both candidates in order to make a difference with COVID-19.
+The world has been on pause for months, and cases have begun to rise yet again.
+The 100,000 new COVID cases per day have shattered the ceiling.

 The newly elected president of the United States will have big shoes to fill, or continue to fill.
 Experts say it is imperative to hold onto hope.
 People need to believe that actions will be taken, campaign promises will be kept, and a difference will happen.
 Regardless of whoever wins, Americans agree it is time for COVID to end.